 \subsubsection{Experimental Scenario}

-This study selects the left-turn conflict scenario to validate the effect of human-vehicle cooperative visual perception through gaze point fusion.
-The experimental scenario is set up as shown in Figure \ref{left-turn}.
-The test vehicle moves forward while another vehicle turns left suddenly at the cross.
+This study selected the left-turn conflict scenario to validate the effect of human-vehicle cooperative visual fusion perception.
+The experimental scenario was shown in Figure \ref{left-turn}.
+The ego vehicle moved forward while another vehicle turned left suddenly at the intersection.

-And the RTK returns the state of the experimental vehicle and the closest conflict object dynamically.

-As shown in Figure \ref{exp-data}, we can gain the detailed speed and acceleration change of test vehicles.
-Additionally, RTK devices also provide the speed of the closest conflict objects and the distance between test vehicles and the closest conflict objects.
+And RTK returned the states of the experimental vehicle and the closest conflict object dynamically.
+Figure \ref{exp-data} shows the detailed velocity and acceleration change of test vehicles.
+Additionally, RTK also provided the kinematic states of the closest conflict objects and the distance between ego vehicle and the closest conflict objects.